szaumoor/ZSTweaks/ZSTweaks/README.md

 - Cannot be healed by any of the spells in the Cure Wounds family, Heal, and similar, as well as vanilla healing potions.
 - Cursed, can only be removed with a Remove Curse spell

+**Component 1530:** Moderate the inexplicably double damage magical throwing daggers do, to not make them the obvious choice all the time to maximize damage

+This reduces the number of dice thrown of DAGG11 and DAGG12 to 1, so they are not the only good choice for daggers to maximize damage.
+And for consistency.
+Generally speaking, I dislike this sort of unbalanced design.
+DAGG11 specifically, already conforms to this rule in BGEE.

 </details>

 ---